jkmarti3-ui/Designing-Future-Ready-Universities-Sub-Saharan-Africa/README.md

 ### Restricted Use License

-This project is proprietary and confidential.
+This project is proprietary of UDI and ASU.
 No rights are granted for reuse, redistribution, modification, or publication without explicit written authorization.